Scrashdown/PRU-Audio-Processing/Report/Report.md

 It follows the same basic principles as the 6-channels implementation, without scratchpad register exchanges, and waiting for only 1 channel instead of 6.

 This implementation works and allowed us to have an idea of how the output of a channel sounds like with different parameters.
+The PCM signal can be converted to a wav file using the `PCMtoWAV.py` script in `wav_conv/`.

 ### Host interface and API